Explore Related Nursing Specialties

 Where the Jobs Are, and What They Pay

-According to the federal Bureau of Labor Statistics (BLS), the nursing field is expected to grow at a rate of 12% by the year 2028—much faster than the national job growth rate.
+According to the federal Bureau of Labor Statistics (BLS), the registered nursing field is expected to grow at a rate of 6.2% through 2031—slightly faster than the national job growth rate.
 The Society of Trauma Nurses expects the number of traumatic injuries to grow in coming years, in large part because the nation’s baby boomer population continues to grow and age.
 As a result, this field of nursing is one of the most in-demand in the nation.

 If you live in any of these states and are thinking about becoming a trauma nurse, now might be the perfect time to earn your degree and certification.